 Besides,

-- The average cost per square meter of a property is € 2,310,
+- The average cost per square meter of a property is €2,342-€2,620

-- And, the average selling price of a standard apartment now typically starts from around €120,000.
+- The average selling price of a standard apartment is €2,342 per square meter.

 Note: The prices of detached houses vary significantly by location, and figures around €100,000 are now primarily found in outer districts or in properties requiring renovation.